Bira/octopus-carnival/_posts/2023-04-23-neverwinter.md

-As for required book, the core set is a given - that can either be the PHB+DMG duo or the equivalent Essentials set of Rules Compendium and "Heroes of..." books.
-In both cases the Monster Vault is recommended over the Monster Manual, and the Forgotten Realms books (Player's Guide and Campaign Setting) are nice-to-haves in order to flesh out the setting and give players a few more options.
+As for required book, the core set is a given - that can either be the PHB+DMG duo or the equivalent Essentials set of Rules Compendium and "Heroes of..." books, though it's going to place a bit more emphasis on the latter.
+In both cases the Monster Vault is recommended over the Monster Manual, and the Forgotten Realms books (Player's Guide and Campaign Setting) are nice-to-haves in order to flesh out the wider setting and give players a few more options.

 Over the next few posts, we'll be looking a the book chapter by chapter.
 Some chapters my take up more than one post.
 This should take a lot less time than